mdundek/yava/README.md

                   else {
                       await assistantSession.speekOut("What do you want your message to say");

-                      // Itterate and ask user to dictate what he would like to send, until the user says "done" let totalMessage = "";
+                      // Itterate and ask user to dictate what he would like to say,
+                      // until the user says the word "done" let totalMessage = "";
                       while(true){
                           let emailMessage = await assistantSession.listenAndTranscribe();